-- 1. Outline OSHA and Cal/OSHA regulations that impact the provision of dental care. - 2.
+- 1. Outline OSHA regulations that impact the provision of dental care. - 2.
 Analyze potential modes of transmission and pathogens that can result in infection in dental facilities. - 3.
-Discuss potential prevention strategies for infection control, including hand hygiene, and personal protective equipment. - 4.
-Describe effective environmental control measures that should be applied in dental care. - 5.
+Discuss potential prevention strategies for infection control, including Standard Precautions for hand hygiene personal protective equipment, and respiratory hygiene. - 4.
+Describe effective cleaning, sterilization, and disinfection measures that should be applied in dental care. - 5.
 Identify steps that should be taken to protect dental healthcare personnel, including vaccination, education, and exposure responses.